 Autocratic leadership is a style of leadership characterized by a leader who has complete control over group members and makes all decisions without input from others.
 This type of leader often uses intimidation, threats, and coercion to maintain control.
 Autocratic leaders typically have strict rules and expectations for group members, which can lead to a feeling of being unmotivated and uninvolved.

 If you are considering using an autocratic leadership style, there are some things that you can do to help ensure that it is used effectively.
 These include ensuring everyone understands the rules, providing clear instructions, and monitoring group members closely.
-It is also important to understand your own leadership style so that you can modify your behavior to best suit the needs of the group and the situation.
+It is also important to understand your own leadership style to modify your behavior to best suit the group’s needs and the situation.

 Du, J., Li, N. N., & Luo, Y. J. (2020).
 Autocratic leadership in organizational change and employees’ active reactions: Have-to and willing-to perspectives.
 Frontiers in Psychology, 10, 3076. https://doi.org/10.3389/fpsyg.2019.03076